 - Max Patch, near Hot Springs.
-Two loop trails of 1.4 and 2.4 miles to a grassy summit for hiking and horseback riding, and a fishing pond and picnicking.
+Two loop trails of 1.4 and 2.4 miles to a grassy summit for hiking and horseback riding, a fishing pond and picnicking.
 The bald offers 360-degree vistas of Mount Mitchell to the east and the Great Smoky Mountains to the southwest.
 The Appalachian Trail crosses the area.
 (828) 622-3202.

-- North Mills River, near Asheville.
-Open April through October.
-Nearby trails open for hiking, biking and horseback riding, fishing, drinking water, flush toilets.
+- North Mills River Picnic Area, near Asheville.
+Picnic tables, plus nearby trails open for hiking, biking and horseback riding; fishing, drinking water, flush toilets.
 Adjacent to North Mills River Campground. $3 fee per car, $20 for a season pass that is also good at Lake Powhatan (above).
 April 1 to October 31.
 (828) 877-3265.

 - Roan Mountain, near Bakersville.
 Short trails on mountaintop known for rhododendron gardens, grassy balds and spruce fir forests.
 Also picnicking, drinking water, flush toilets (handicapped accessible).
 Appalachian Trail crosses the area.
 Open May through November. $3 fee per car, $15 for a season pass.
 (828) 682-6146.

-- Rocky Bluff, near Hot Springs.
+- Rocky Bluff Picnic Area, near Hot Springs.
 Picnic grounds with 10 tables and an amphitheater, plus 1.2-mile loop trail to Spring Creek, a trout-fishing creek.
 Drinking water and flush toilets.
 Adjacent to Rocky Bluff Campground.
 Open May through October.
 (828) 622-3202.

-- Sliding Rock, near Brevard.
-Popular 50-foot natural water slide that ends in a 7-foot-deep pool is open all year, but flush-toilet restrooms are open only from Memorial Day through Labor Day.
+- Sliding Rock Recreation Area, near Brevard.
+Popular 50-foot natural water slide that ends in a 8-foot-deep pool is open from Memorial Day through Labor Day.
 Lifeguards on duty in season.
 Two observation platforms.
-Drinking water is available (it may be shut off with closing of restrooms). $2 fee per person; 6-year-olds and younger free.
+Flush-toilet restrooms, drinking water (water may be shut off with closing). $2 fee per person.
 Annual passes $25.
 (828) 877-3265.

-- Sycamore Flats, near Brevard.
+- Sycamore Flats Picnic Area, near Brevard.
 Picnic area on the Davidson River adjacent to Davidson River Campground has a picnic shelter and 40 tables, grills and bathrooms, and a half-mile trail.
 Access to the river makes it popular for tubing and fishing.
 (828) 877-3265.
 Click on the photo for more info.